 What Does “Terms of Service Compliant” Mean?

-Data gathering and analytics companies are responsible for how their tools and services are used to comply with privacy laws and providers’ terms of service.
+Data gathering and analytics companies are responsible for how their tools and services are used to comply with privacy laws and data providers’ terms of service.
 Every data company approaches compliance differently, and organizations are accountable for the compliance of the tools and services they use to gather data.

 Why Is Compliance Important?

 For one, using privacy-centric tools is a business advantage.
-In the past, data companies have lost provider access or were forced to shut down completely after their compliance violations were publicized.
+In the past, data companies have lost access or were forced to shut down completely after their compliance violations were publicized.
 This can result in service interruptions, major public scandals, and financial loss for both the data company and their clients.